AudiusProject/audius-k8s-manifests/README.md

 ```

 #### Upgrade
-To add/change environment variables, edit the filie `audius/discovery-provider/discovery-provider-cm.yaml` and run `k apply -f audius/discovery-provider/discovery-provider-cm.yaml`.
+For upgrades to the discovery provider, first check that your service exposes all the required environment variables.
+Full list of required and optional env vars can be found [here](https://github.com/AudiusProject/audius-protocol/wiki/Discovery-Provider-%E2%80%90-How-to-run#environment-variables).
+Edit the file `discovery-provider-cm.yaml` and run the command `k apply -f audius/discovery-provider/discovery-provider-cm.yaml` to apply the environment variables

-To upgrade your Discovery Provider to the newest version, run the command in step 4.
+Then, to upgrade the deployment to the latest version, run the command in step 5.

 ## Logger